Why should I send requests to find out why my child got certain grades?

 - Not including their best work

-If you don't feel like their grade or grades were arrived at fairly, you can either help them make an appeal through their school, or you can send a subject access request.
+If you don't feel like their grade or grades were arrived at fairly, you can either help them make an appeal through their school, or you can send a subject access request to all appropriate exam boards.
 We'd recommend doing both to put your appeal in the strongest position.

 A Subject Access Request, or ‘SAR’ is a written request that you send to a company asking to see your personal data.

-What will the subject access request tell me?
+What will the subject access requests tell me?

 Well, an awful lot!
-Particularly if you're helping your child appeal their grades through the school, knowing exactly what went into the decision making puts you both in a much stronger position.
+Particularly if you're helping your child appeal their grades, knowing exactly what went into the decision making puts you both in a much stronger position.